t0nychn/neo/README.md

 $ celery -A production worker -P eventlet -c 10000 -n worker3 -Q worker3
 $ celery -A production worker -P eventlet -c 10000 -n worker4 -Q worker4
 ```
 Note that concurrency set using flag -c is more of a limit than a guideline.
 Runtime concurrency depends on OS and other processes.
+Observed concurrency during development range from 100 to 2,500.

 Run using:
 ```